Fiat CEO confirms company wants to own 100 pct of Chrysler

-MILAN (Reuters) - Italian carmaker Fiat’s FIA.MI Chief Executive Sergio Marchionne said on Wednesday that the company’s long-term goal is to own 100 percent of its U.S. unit Chrysler.
+MILAN, Oct 30 (Reuters) - Italian carmaker Fiat’s Chief Executive Sergio Marchionne said on Wednesday that the company’s long-term goal is to own 100 percent of its U.S. unit Chrysler.

 Chrysler last month filed papers to list shares held by a union-related healthcare trust on the New York Stock Exchange.